Helmholtz-UFZ/saqc/README.md

 ### SaQC as a python module

+When used as a Python module, SaQC provides a consistent and simple API for programmatic access.
+This makes it straightforward to define, execute, and customize quality control routines directly within Python, and to integrate SaQC into data analysis workflows and scripts.
 The following snippet implements the same configuration given above through the Python-API:

 ```python
 import pandas as pd